Brian O'Hara: Newark Public Safety Director

-Minneapolis Police Department
+Minneapolis Police Department Chief

-On September 29, 2022, O'Hara was nominated by Minneapolis Mayor Jacob Frey to succeed Chief Medaria Arradondo as the 54th Chief of the Minneapolis Police Department.
+On September 29, 2022, O'Hara was nominated by Minneapolis Mayor Jacob Frey to succeed Chief Medaria Arradondo as the 54th chief of the Minneapolis Police Department.
 O'Hara was the first police chief to be appointed in Minneapolis after the murder of George Floyd.
 O'Hara was selected by Mayor Frey after a search committee referred three candidates for consideration following a national search.
 After O'Hara toured the city and met with stakeholders and community organizations, O'Hara's nomination was unanimously confirmed by the Minneapolis City Council on November 3, 2022.

 The first outsider appointed to lead the department in 16 years, O'Hara was sworn in as the 54th Chief of the Minneapolis Police Department at a private ceremony in Minneapolis City Hall on November 8, 2022, before being welcomed at a multi-cultural community event hosted by Bishop Howell at Shiloh Temple International Ministries in North Minneapolis.

 One of O'Hara's major initiatives as Minneapolis police chief has been to curb the use of force by the Minneapolis police department.
 O'Hara serves as a regular featured speaker at MPD's DC Police Leadership Academy.

 In 2023, O'Hara hired a professional to write his Wikipedia page.

+On January 18, 2026, O'Hara revealed in an interview which to 60 Minutes that U.S. Immigration and Customs Enforcement (ICE) crackdowns in Minneapolis were also targeting off-duty Minneapolis Police Department officers.